JAlcocerT/JAlcocerT/content/blog/dev-cryptowithai.md

 Here we go again...

-Since last year, crypto *seems to* be back again in many people's mouth.
+Since last year, crypto *seems to* be back again.

 {{< callout type="warning" >}}
 This post is just describing the process to apply data analytics with crypto. **This is NOT a recommendation or financial advice of any type.**